New at School & General Info

 Applications for camps and overnight stays, will be submitted by the Principal for approval by Board of Trustees.
 Further details will be specific to each camp and trip and parents will be kept informed though notices.

 Our homework policy aligns with current research that indicates too much homework in primary schools can be detrimental to overall achievement.
 We would prefer you to spend time talking with your children and looking for opportunities to link core curriculum in real life situations - baking, reading, outings etc. However we do encourage all children to read daily and learn basic facts in maths:

 In junior rooms (Year1-3), students are expected to take part in home reading four nights a week.
 In addition you may be asked to assist your children in practicing concepts taught in reading and maths.
 Some classes will have a poem on the fifth night to read and share.

-Year 5 and 6 students are encouraged to read from a variety of sources on a regular basis and record their reading on a reading log.
-Additional home learning tasks may be sent home on occasion depending on the classroom curriculum.
+Year 5 and 6 students are encouraged to read from a variety of sources on a regular basis.
+Additional home learning tasks may be set online or sent home on occasion depending on the classroom curriculum.

 Reporting to Parents